aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 generated is when:

-- The ancestor module is unknown (good luck with that one... we'll let the user handle it, though).
+- The ancestor module is unknown (good luck with that one... we'll let the user handle the fallout, though).

-- The submodule and the ancestor module are in the same file (would create a circular dependency).
+- The submodule and the ancestor module are in the same file (would create a circular dependence).

 In our example,
 ~~~ make